derMacon/anki-pdf-editor/README.md

 ![addNewCard](./otherDocs/instructional-gifs/addCard.gif)

 ### Todo
+* why does the projectinfo component hold a current image instance.
+* terminal deck choose - new deck
+* ProjectController - setPdf(pdf) / setDeck(deck) should just upate its instance and not create a new one.
 * CSS image tag has to overlay (left adjust, should be centered), add padding top / bottom
 * add card -> cannot open anki for some reason (no push / export possible)
 * new deck cannot add card.